jgraph/www.diagrams.net-source/_posts/2022-01-19-number-shapes.md

 **Note:** Shapes and connectors with a custom _Enumerate Value_ are not included in the automatic numbering.

-If you want to number all shapes as you add them to the drawing canvas, use the numbers plugin - this is
+If you want to number all shapes as you add them to the drawing canvas, use the numbers plugin.